 Best Facts about Alcatraz Island in San Francisco that Will Blow Your Mind

-Some of us like spending out vacations or time off at exotic locations or beaches to relax and unwind, but some others would prefer to learn a thing or two during our trips.
-Visit a museum or a temple or two, or maybe even a top security former prison.
-Alcatraz Island in San Francisco is perhaps one of the most famous prisons in the world due to the many stories and rumors surrounding it, which makes it a very interesting tourist spot.
+Some of us like spending our vacations or time off at exotic locations or beaches to relax and unwind, but others prefer learning something or two during our trips.
+Visit a museum, a temple, or maybe even a top security former prison.
+Alcatraz Island in San Francisco is perhaps one of the most famous prisons in the world due to the many stories and rumours surrounding it, which makes it an exciting tourist spot.

 Alcatraz Island became a federal prison from 1934 until 1963.
 Visitors can reach the island by a 15-minute ferry ride.
 The whole island is around 22 acres.